Based on historic text by Hartwell James, 1899

 Taylor was beloved by his soldiers, who spoke of him as “Old Rough and Ready.”
-He was strict in discipline, but, careless about his personal appearance.
-He seldom appeared in uniform, and might easily have been mistaken for a farmer.
+He was strict in discipline but careless about his personal appearance.
+He seldom appeared in uniform and might easily have been mistaken for a farmer.

 In November 1847, Taylor asked permission to return to the United States, tiring of the inactive life he was compelled to lead after Buena Vista.
 He was received with enthusiastic demonstrations everywhere and was the recipient of many flattering courtesies.
-Wherever he went the people made a jubilee.
-He was elected President in 1848, but, would not live to finish his term of office.
+Wherever he went, the people made a jubilee.
+He was elected President in 1848 but would not live to finish his term of office.

 The slavery issue dominated Taylor’s short term.
 Although he owned slaves on his Cypress Grove plantation near Rodney, Mississippi, he took a moderate stance on the territorial expansion of slavery, angering his fellow Southerners.
 Adding further fuel to the fire, he antagonized the South by advocating the integration of California (a non-slave state).

 As the Compromise of 1850 was being debated, Taylor died of mysterious causes on July 9, 1850.
 After attending a July 4th celebration at the Washington Monument, he became ill and died five days later.
 Shortly before his death, he called his wife to him and asked her not to weep, saying: “I have always done my duty, I am ready to die.
 My only regret is for the friends I leave behind me.”
-The cause of death was listed as cholera morbus as the cholera bacteria occurred frequently during the summer months in Washington D.C.
+The cause of death was listed as cholera morbus as the cholera bacteria frequently occurred during the summer months in Washington D.C.
 He was buried at the Taylor Family plot in Louisville, Kentucky.

 In the 1920s, the Taylor family initiated efforts to turn the Taylor Family burial grounds into a national cemetery.
 The State of Kentucky donated two pieces of land for the project, turning the half-acre Taylor family cemetery into 16 acres.
-Then known as the Zachary Taylor National Cemetery, his wife (who died in 1852) remained, until a Taylor mausoleum was commissioned and they were moved on May 6, 1926.
+Then known as the Zachary Taylor National Cemetery, his wife (who died in 1852) remained until a Taylor mausoleum was commissioned, and they were moved on May 6, 1926.

-Before the exhumation, Rear Admiral Samuel and Official US Navy Historian, Eliot Morison, theorized that Taylor might have recovered from his illness, but for his doctors’ treatments which included drugging him with ipecac, calomel, opium, and quinine, as well as bleeding and blistering.
+Before the exhumation, Rear Admiral Samuel and Official U.S. Navy Historian Eliot Morison, theorized that Taylor might have recovered from his illness, but for his doctors’ treatments which included drugging him with ipecac, calomel, opium, and quinine, as well as bleeding and blistering.